Poikilos/artspatter/readme.md

 # ArtSpatter
 Art Community Management System by Jake Gustafson

+To report issues, see https://github.com/poikilos/artspatter/issues (Use the search box to see if your issue is listed before adding a new one).

 The table models and schemas are in `./models`.
 Some of them are denormalized for performance (Drkušić, 2016).

-Comments in the code marked "(future)" are not for the 8-week project, but are being considered for future versions.
+Comments in the code marked "(future)" are not from the 8-week project, but are being considered for future versions.

 This is only the API (server) but contains general information.
 For